-Each Operational Area includes Standards (e.g., Governance, Staffing, etc.) that offer Outcomes and associated Indicators, or suggested practices, in a Self-Assessment format.
+Each operational area includes a set of Standards (e.g., Governance, Staffing, etc.) that offer Outcomes and associated Indicators, or suggested practices, in a Self-Assessment format.
 For each Standard, the Outcome answers the question of "why" libraries might follow or enact the various Indicators.

-Except for the Library Governance Standard, all of the Outcomes and Indicators are organized by Tiers of service.
+Except for the Governance Standard, all of the Outcomes and Indicators are organized by Tiers of service.
 With the understanding that every library is unique, and that each library must make its own decisions about where to focus efforts, those tiers are defined as: